PSHE CURRICULUM OVERVIEW AT ALL SAINTS UPTON

 Our scheme of work is closely linked with the programme of study provided by the PSHE association to sit alongside the 2014 National Curriculum.
 It is used in many schools across the country and mentioned in the statutory guidance on Relationships from the Department for Education.

 We have carefully tailored it to suit our own particular school setting, ensuring that the children at All Saints Upton receive PSHE that reflects their needs.
 Each year from Year 1 onwards children study 3 core themes (one per term) which are;

 - Living in the Wider World

 The curriculum plan determines which areas are covered in more detail.

 From September 2020 Relationships Education will be statutory in all primary schools.
 The statutory guidance can be found here: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/805781/Relationships_Education__Relationships_and_Sex_Education__RSE__and_Health_Education.pdf As the guidance states, “We want the subjects to put in place the key building blocks of healthy, respectful relationships, focusing on family and friendships, in all contexts, including online.
 This will sit alongside the essential understanding of how to be healthy.”

 All aspects of Relationships Education are taught in a sensitive, age and developmentally appropriate way.
-Our PSHE and Science schemes of work already cover many aspects of Relationships Education, and will fully cover all aspects from September 2020.
+Our PSHE and Science schemes of work fully cover all aspects of Relationships Education, in line with the Church of England Education Charter from September 2020.